ZhiQi12/Orbital-/README.md

 ## Features

 ### Custom AI Model
-* Transformers such as CountVectorizer and TFIDFTransformer
+* Transformers such as CountVectorizer and TFIDFTransformer.
-* Random Forest Regressor AI Model
+* Random Forest Regressor AI Model.
-* Trained on Reddit submissions dataset
+* Trained on Reddit submissions dataset.
-* More accurate analysis than a pre-trained model
+* More accurate analysis than a pre-trained model.

 ### Sentiment Rating
-* Gives a score out of ten (Quantifiable)
+* Gives a score out of ten (Quantifiable).
-* Easy to compare across different modules
+* Easy to compare across different modules.

 ### Top 3 comments
-* Display the top 3 most relevant comments about the module
+* Display the top 3 most relevant comments about the module.
-* Relevance determined by number of upvotes and date posted
+* Relevance determined by number of upvotes and date posted.
-* Acts as references for the user to better understand what others are saying about the module
+* Acts as references for the user to better understand what others are saying about the module.

 ### Emotion Chart
-* A pie chart used to display the emotions associated with the reviews about the modules
+* A pie chart used to display the emotions associated with the reviews about the modules.
-* Displays for users to understand the breakdown of emotions from all the scraped reviews
+* Displays for users to understand the breakdown of emotions from all the scraped reviews.

 ### View Metrics
 * Sorts and displays the top 3 highest-rated and most-searched module in MODeRATE.
-* To show user which modules are the most popular in MODeRATE
+* To show user which modules are the most popular in MODeRATE.

 ### Database Update Scheduling
-* Goes through all modules stored in the database and performs sentiment analysis
+* Goes through all module codes stored in the database and re-performs webscrapping and sentiment analysis.
+* Updates the database of its rating, comments and emotions.
+* Helps increase reliability of the rating by performing regular updates.

 ## Design